Marcos-Contreras/angular-forms/README.md

 # PlatziStore

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.11.
 Simple project developed based on the Platzi's Angular Forms course.
+Initial version forked from Platzi's repository.
 </br>URL to the project in Firebase Hosting: https://angular-forms-cd71c.web.app

 ## Development server